-- A diagnostic and measurable residual disease (MRD) monitoring service for BCR::ABL1 patients with Chronic Myeloid Leukaemia (CML), Acute Myeloid Leukaemia (AML) or Acute Lymphoblastic Leukaemia (ALL). - A BCR::ABL1 tyrosine kinase domain (TKD) NGS service for treatment determining testing in BCR::ABL1 positive CML, AML or ALL patients. - A myeloid NGS service for diagnostic, prognostic and treatment determining testing in myeloid diseases, such as AML and myelodysplastic syndrome (MDS). - A rapid FLT3 ITD, FLT3 TKD and NPM1 service for prognostic and treatment determining testing in AML. - > A chimerism monitoring service for bone marrow transplant patients. - A targeted MPN NGS panel used for diagnostic, prognostic and treatment determining testing in myeloproliferative neoplasms. - A B-cell (IGH V-J, IGK and IGKde) and T-cell (TCRG) clonality service for patients with suspected lymphoma. - > A whole genome sequencing service for haematological malignancies. - An APOE genotyping service for prognostic testing in coronary heart disease, type III hyperlipoproteinaemia and strokes. - > A flow cytometry service for haematological malignancies. - > A Paroxysmal Nocturnal Haemoglobinuria (PNH) screening and follow-up service. - A karyotyping and molecular cytogenetic (FISH) service for haematological malignancies and solid tumour samples.
+- A diagnostic and measurable residual disease (MRD) monitoring service for BCR::ABL1 patients with Chronic Myeloid Leukaemia (CML), Acute Myeloid Leukaemia (AML) or Acute Lymphoblastic Leukaemia (ALL). - ➤ A BCR::ABL1 tyrosine kinase domain (TKD) NGS service for treatment determining testing in BCR::ABL1 positive CML, AML or ALL patients. - A myeloid NGS service for diagnostic, prognostic and treatment determining testing in myeloid diseases, such as AML and myelodysplastic syndrome (MDS). - A rapid FLT3 ITD, FLT3 TKD and NPM1 service for prognostic and treatment determining testing in AML. - > A rapid nine probe FISH panel for prognostic and treatment determining testing in AML. - An extensive karyotyping service for haematological malignancies. - A molecular cytogenetic (FISH) service for haematological malignancies and FFPE High Grade lymphoma samples.

+- ➤ A chimerism monitoring service for bone marrow transplant patients. - A targeted MPN NGS panel used for diagnostic, prognostic and treatment determining testing in myeloproliferative neoplasms. - ➤ A B-cell (IGH V-J, IGK and IGKde) and T-cell (TCRG) clonality service for patients with suspected lymphoma. - > A whole genome sequencing service for selected haematological malignancies as per NHS guidance. - An APOE genotyping service for prognostic testing in coronary heart disease, type III hyperlipoproteinaemia and strokes. - ➤ A TSPO genotyping service for predictive testing of binding affinity to second-generation radioligands for patients undergoing Positron Emission Tomography. - ➤ A flow cytometry service for haematological malignancies. - ➤ A Paroxysmal Nocturnal Haemoglobinuria (PNH) screening and follow-up service.